rubyfeller/openremote-azure-pipeline/README.md

 This configures Terraform to use a local backend for state mangement.
 It makes sure the remote state isn't affected.

-## Step 8: Apply Terraform Configuration
+## Step 10: Apply Terraform configuration

 Run the following command to apply the Terraform configuration: